astannnn/R2D2-FL-new/technical_report.md

 Earlier parts of the project were executed through GitHub and Google Colab due to limited local computational resources.
 After moving to a Mac environment, the project was further developed and tested locally using Cursor/VS Code.

-The final repository is organized so that the professor can clone or pull the project without downloading unnecessary large files.
+The final repository is organized so that the project can be cloned or pulled without downloading unnecessary large files.

 The repository contains: